What is it?

-At the top level, orienteering can be a highly competitive sport, and our elite class athletes compete at a very high level in world competitions – a GB runner last won a medal in 2013.
-The majority of people participate in the sport for fun, and there are events throughout the year catering for the very widest possible range of ages and ability levels.
+At the top level, orienteering is a highly competitive sport, and there are competition structures including annual national championships.
+The best British athletes compete in world competitions – a GB runner last won a medal in 2013.
+The majority of people, however, like in any sport, participate for their own pleasure, and they are catered for by events for the very widest possible range of ages and abilities.
 The social side of the sport is very important too, and you will soon meet many other like-minded people from all walks of life.

 Where does orienteering take place?

-Most orienteering events are held in areas of natural beauty, usually forests or heathland.
-It is a superb way to get out into the countryside and into beautiful terrain which you would otherwise never have visited, whilst enjoying an adventurous sport at the same time.
-Smaller orienteering events can take place in country parks or event around the streets of London!
+Most countryside events are held in areas of natural beauty, usually forests or heathland.
+Orienteering is a superb way to get out into the countryside and into beautiful terrain which you would otherwise never have visited, whilst enjoying an adventurous sport at the same time.

 How can I try it?